 On August 2nd 1282 Archbishop John Peckham founded the College of Wingham, a college of secular canons consisting of a provost and six canons, divided into four parishes as follows: Wingham; Esse (Ash); Godwyneston with the hamlets of Bonnington, Offington (Uffington), Rolling, Newenham, underdone together with parts of Tuicham (Twitham) and Chileden (Chillenden) and, lastly, the church of Nonington with the chapel of Wymelingewelde (Womenswold) and the hamlets of Rittlynge (Ratling), Freydeville (Holt Street), Hesol (Esole), Suthnonington ( South Nonington) Hakeholt (Acholt), Catehampton (Kittington), Attedane (Oxenden?), Wolshethe (Woolege), and Vike (Wick, the Wick Lane area near Woolage Green).

-In 1283 to 1285 had a survey made of the Manor of Wingham and the new parish of Nonington contained all or a part of its constituent manors of Ackholt; Curleswood; East Ratling, later Old Court; Kittington; North & South Nonington; Oxenden; and Ratling.
+Between 1283 and 1285 Archbishop John Peckham had a survey made of the Manor of Wingham and the then new parish of Nonington is recorded in the survey of having the constituent hamlets of Ackholt; Curleswood; East Ratling, later Old Court; Kittington; North & South Nonington; Oxenden; and Ratling.

 The Oxenden family retained the lordship of the manor of Wingham into the 20th century and may still do so.